 Also try looking on Amazon.
 I have an Amazon list with a few suggestions here.

 Lastly you can use a jelly jar too.
-I know at Target there are all kinds of cute jars available.
+I know at Target there are all kinds of cute glass jars available.
+So you can mix up a batch of this low carb cocoa mix, spoon into a pretty container an tie with raffia or a pretty bow for a nice homemade gift!

-Make a gift basket with these other items that would go great with the keto mix.
+Make a gift basket with these other items that would go great with the keto hot cocoa mix.

 - Torani Sugar Free Syrups – You know I love my Torani syrups and I think any flavor that would be good in coffee would be good in cocoa.
 If you wanted to make a gift basket to go with your cocoa mix, grab one of these.